mathematica-mpr/covid_risk_score/README.md

 ```
 There is an example [sample.env](sample.env) you can also use.
 Copy it and rename it to `.env`.

-2. Contact the Mathematica Communications Department to get an x-api-key.
+2. Email the [Mathematica Communications team](Communications@mathematica-mpr.com ) to get an x-api-key.
 We will use this to make POST requests for the covid-risk-score-api.
 Add X_API_KEY to your `.Renviron` file.

 3. Start the environment
 `docker-compose up`